Carnegie Mellon University in Qatar

 Cumulative QPA

-To be eligible to graduate, undergraduate students must complete all course requirements for their program with a cumulative Quality Point Average of at least 2.0 for all courses taken.
-For undergraduate students who enrolled at Carnegie Mellon as first-year students and whose first-year grades cause the cumulative QPA to fall below 2.0, this requirement is modified to be a cumulative QPA of at least 2.0 for all courses taken after the first year.
+To be eligible to graduate, undergraduate students must complete all course requirements for their degree with a cumulative Quality Point Average (QPA) of at least 2.0.
+For undergraduate students who enrolled at Carnegie Mellon as first-year students, their grades from either or both of their first two semesters will be excluded from this calculation if their average for the semester was below 2.0.
 Note, however, the cumulative QPA that appears on students' final transcript will be calculated based on all grades in all courses taken, including the first year.
 Some programs may have additional QPA requirements in order to graduate.
 Students are encouraged to confirm all graduation requirements with their academic advisor.

 University Honors